Mrrvm/os_lusiadas_2/content/grounds.md

 ## The mythification of national identity

 - Portugal's empire was smaller than it is said
 The traces of colonialism in other European countries, as well as current neocolonialist policies, are numerous.
-For example the 2024's unrest in New Caledonia, or Macron's recent statements regarding Burkina Faso.[^caledonia] Yet, they feel different to Portuguese efforts.
+For example the 2024's unrest in New Caledonia, or Macron's recent statements regarding Burkina Faso.[^caledonia] Yet, they feel different to contemporary Portuguese efforts.
 For an empire who claims to have been so powerful, becoming one of EU's poorest countries certainly makes it look more like a myth.

 My father's childhood was characterized by poverty and watching dead bodies come back from the colonial war during Salazar's dictatorship.
 My mother's by an absent father, smuggled to Paris to work as a construction worker (like many), avoiding military duties.
-The 14 years of war drained the country by 1974 consuming around 40% of the national budget.[^25abril] But even before that, Portugal wasn't the empire it claims to have been.
+The 14 years of war drained the country by 1974 consuming around 40% of the national budget.[^25abril] But even before that, Portugal was a declining empire .
 [REF]

 Portugal was a mere semi-peripheral facilitator of foreign exploitation of colonial riches, carried out by powerful foreign companies, while the ==Portuguese continued to devote significant financial resources to maintaining a colonial apparatus, with little or no benefit to their own development.=="
 ref: [[The Power and Limits of Cultural Myths in Portugal’s Search for a Post-Imperial Role]],